These assignments are inspired and governed by my rules

 of the game of Christian education.
 You should be aware of them.

-- You will structure yourselves into a team of three or four, choose
+- You will join a group of three (or four) students, choose a captain

 section of my rules of the game.